How can I search for a case study or interview about a particular country?

 Are there jobs available with this program?

 Any open positions with this program will appear on the Princeton University Open Positions website under the Woodrow Wilson School (WWS) departmental listings.
 Please go to the main Princeton University website and locate the "Administration & Services" link on the homepage.
 Then click on Human Resources and follow the links to job announcements/open positions.
 Set the department filter to "Woodrow Wilson School" (WWS 285).
 Applications must be conveyed via the university's website, although you are welcome to send a c.v. directly to us to supplement your main application.
-When we have open positions we fill these with people who have past experience in one or more of the locations in which we work, comfort in interview settings, very strong writing and analytical ability, some knowledge of our subject matter and strong language skills.
+We fill open positions with people who have past experience in one or more of the locations in which we work, comfort in interview settings, very strong writing and analytical ability, some knowledge of our subject matter and strong language skills.
 A non-negotiable requirement of the job is ability to travel for at least one month out of every quarter.

 Does the program provide advice or consulting services?